PomonaCS051/PomonaCS051.github.io/student_guide.md

 This will create a new branch and `checkout` the branch.

-> If you are returning to work on an assignment that you have already started,
+> **If you are returning to work on an assignment that you have already
-> you can `checkout` its branch by using `git checkout labXX`.
-(Just remember
+> started,** you must `checkout` its branch by using `git checkout labXX`.
-> to change `XX` to the appropiate number!)
-This will put the relevent files
+> (Just remember to change `XX` to the appropiate number!)
-> and changes back into your working directory.
+> This will put the relevent files and changes back into your working directory
+> and subsequently into the Package Explorer.

 #### 2. Create and Submit a Design

 1. Open the files you want to change in Eclipse through it's standard Package Explorer and make your changes.
 2. Commit your work through the EGit GUI.
-(TODO: Add explanation and specific steps).
+(See below for detailed instructions for commiting.)
 3. Now, you'll need to `push` the changes you made locally to GitHub.

+> Remember to `cd` into your working directory if you haven't already done so!

 {% highlight bash %}
 git submit labXX # swap out 'labXX' with the appropriate number